Why are Many Colleges Turning Away from SAT and ACT Scores?by Becton Loveless

 Ivy League colleges are there too.
 Harvard, Yale, and Columbia have all attempted to open their doors a bit wider to students who lack the opportunities their typical applicants enjoy by right of their wealth:

-- in 2014, Harvard allowed students to forego two tests if it causes financial hardship.
+- In 2014, Harvard allowed students to forgo two tests if it causes financial hardship.

 - In 2016, Columbia dropped subject matter tests and essays as requirements.